Merrit/kde-dolphin-open-vscode/README.md

 ## Customization

+By default the extension works on directories.
 If you prefer the extension to work on all file types, edit the file `openVSCode.desktop` by replacing the line `MimeType=inode/directory` with `MimeType=all/all`.

 ## Screenshots